 However, let me take a big step back and tell you how we try to model a person or family’s financial life with these capabilities.

-Steps to Modeling Your Financial Life to Enable Retirement Paycheck
+Steps to Modeling Your Financial Life to Enable Smart Withdrawal

 - Gather Fragmented Financial Data into One Comprehensive Picture: The first step is to create a holistic view of your net worth by pulling all of your assets and liabilities–from investment and mortgage accounts, to the value of your home and options in a startup company.
 This is the richest raw financial data set that one can have about your financial life and it’s the basis of our financial model.